AI Screenr

 Jobrela

 Automate the narrow structured decisions.
-Keep humans in the loop for judgement.
+Keep humans in the loop for judgment.
 Never automate the hire itself.

 1